DZD-eV-Diabetes-Research/redcap-docker/README.md

 This project does not distribute REDCap and will never do.
 Its just a wrapper to help deploy REDCap.
 Users still need to provide their own copy of REDCap.

+> [!CAUTION]
+> We are not responsible for any data loss or damage that may occur from the use of our container image.
+Use it at your own risk.
+Make backups!

 # About / Motivation

 We drive our infrastructure with an emphasis on automation and reproducibility with containerization as our tool.